 Upper Elementary Montessori credential is preferred but not required.

-Compensation is commensurate with experience with a base salary for a Montessori credentialed lead teacher starting at $44,000 and additional compensation for additional degrees, years of experience, and longevity with the school, bringing most teachers into the $50Ks.
-The base salary for an assistant is around $30,000, with the same additional compensation opportunities bringing many assistant salaries into the mid-$30Ks.
+Compensation is commensurate with experience with a base salary for a Montessori credentialed lead teacher starting at $48,000 and additional compensation for additional degrees, years of experience, and longevity with the school, bringing most teachers well into the $50Ks.
+The base salary for an assistant is around $34,000, with the same additional compensation opportunities bringing many assistant salaries into the high-$30Ks.

 There is also a generous benefits package including: health insurance, matching retirement funds, professional development, short term disability (including maternity leave), tuition remission, etc. We also sponsor assistant teachers for obtaining their Montessori certification!